lunit-io/ocelot23algo/README.md

             "probability": 1.0
         },
 ```
-Where each cell prediction requires the following information:
+Each cell prediction requires the following information:

 * `name`: cell patch identifier, which is composed of the keyword `image` followed by the sequential image ID of the cell patch.
-The ID is the same as the one provided by the `DataLoader`.
+The ID is the same as the one provided by the `DataLoader`, i.e. `pair_id` at `process.py`.
 * `point`: list of three integer, i.e. x, y and class ID.
 * `probability`: confidence score of the predicted cell.

 # Develop you algorithm

 At `user/inference.py` you will find a dummy cell detection algorithm.
 Your task is to propose a new algorithm by modifying the function `process_patch_pair` while keeping the output format.
 Also, feel free to install any framework, such as PyTorch or Tensorflow by adding your dependencies in `requirements.txt`.
+The entry-point to this container is `process.py`, please make sure your inference code is called in the data loading loop.
+Here a simply inference implementation:

 ```python
 def process_patch_pair(cell_patch, tissue_patch, pair_id, meta_dataset):